Mission 05 · Stage 1

 1

-Show stripes
+Show the stripes

 showPattern(patternA);